tka-andrew/SystemDesignExamples/07_Availability/README.md

 # 07 Availability

 ## Note
-- Availability = The percentage of "uptime" of a system, and sometimes it is described using nines.
+- Availability = The percentage of "uptime" of a system, and sometimes it is described using "nines".
 For example:
     - 99% = two nines
     - 99.9% = three nines
     - 99.99% = four nines